Krishna1135/week-7/README.md

   - [ ] GIF Walkthrough:
   <a href="https://imgur.com/w8GCqm9"><img src="https://i.imgur.com/w8GCqm9.gif" title="source: imgur.com" /></a>

-  - [ ] Steps to recreate:  1.
-I tried to login the wp distillery using different usernames like Kirshna and admin1
-  2. Then I tried admin as the username.
+  - [ ] Steps to recreate:  I tried to login the wp distillery using different usernames like Kirshna and admin1.
+Then I tried admin as the username.
 It worked because it was the correct one.

-  2. (Required) Vulnerability Name or ID
+  3. (Required) Vulnerability Name or ID
   - [ ] Summary:
-    - Vulnerability types:
+    - Vulnerability types: XSS
-    - Tested in version:
+    - Tested in version: 4.2
-    - Fixed in version:
+    - Fixed in version:4.7

   - [ ] GIF Walkthrough:   <a href="https://imgur.com/RRTkK6V"><img src="https://i.imgur.com/RRTkK6V.gif" title="source: imgur.com" /></a>